Earlier Houses: An earlier house on the site burned and was replaced by the current house.

 Built / Designed For: William Walter

-House & Family History: The Wren-style house was rebuilt circa 1679-89 for William Walter after a fire.
-A service wing was added late 18th-early 19th century.
-In 1994 Sarsden was sold for £8 million by an antiques dealer to Shaun Woodward and his wife Camilla, supermarket heiress and daughter of Sir Tim Sainsbury.
-In May 2005, after extensive restoration, the House and 459 acres were put up for sale for £25 million.
-At the time Shaun Woodward was Labour MP for St. Helens South and under-secretary of state for Northern Ireland, and later broadcasting minister.
+House & Family History: Sarsden, a Wren-style 17th century house, was sold in 1994 for £8 million to Shaun Woodward and his wife Camilla, the supermarket heiress daughter of Sir Tim Sainsbury.
+In May 2005, after extensive restoration, the house, together with 459 acres, was put up for sale for £25 million.
+At the time Shaun Woodward was Labour MP for St. Helens South and under-secretary of state for Northern Ireland (he later became broadcasting minister).
 In February of 2006 Sarsden House was sold to Midlands-based property developer Tony Gallagher for £24 million.
-Gallagher is worth £350 million and is ranked 150th in "The Mail on Sunday" Rich Report.
+Gallagher, who is worth £350 million, is ranked 150th in "The Mail on Sunday" Rich Report.

 Architect: George Stanley Repton